 Research and innovation programmes

 Jernkontoret also co-ordinates far-reaching research programmes on behalf of government agencies.
-At present, two programmes are ongoing:
+At present, one programme is ongoing:

 Financing of the research